Thermodynamics of ancilla-assisted erasure of quantum information: Beyond Landauer's limit

 \section{Beyond Landauer's limit}

 The study of the entropic and energetic properties of the erasure operation developed in the previous section puts us in a position to verify whether Landauer's bound is fulfilled.
+To do so, we use the temperature $T$ of the thermal qubit as a reference.
 The amount of information $\Delta S$ erased in the process was calculated in Eq.~(\ref{edecrease2}), and the heat dissipated by the memory $Q_M$ in Eq.~(\ref{hem}).
 One important point to observe here is that, given the initial state of the memory $\hat{\rho}^{(i)}_{M}$, we have that $\Delta S$ is a constant, and that $Q_M$ is temperature-independent.
 From the viewpoint of the memory, Ineq.~(\ref{landauer}) can be rewritten as

 where we used that $Q_M = - Q_E$.
-We recall that the {\it reservoir} is the portion of the {\it environment} which directly participates in the erasure operation, as defined in Sec.~\ref{erasure}.
-In fact, in our protocol, we have that $Q_E \geq Q_R$ because the heat absorbed by the reservoir does not encompass the energy of the pair of photons which may be created if the process described by Eq.~(\ref{fourth}) takes place.
+We recall that the {\it reservoir} (i.e., thermal qubit plus the ancilla) is the portion of the {\it environment} which directly participates in the erasure operation, as defined in Sec.~\ref{erasure}.
+In our protocol, we observe that $Q_E \geq Q_R$ because the heat absorbed by the reservoir does not encompass the energy of the pair of photons which may be created if the process described by Eq.~(\ref{fourth}) takes place.